Who can write?

 4. Plagiarism and Giving Credit

-Never plagiarize – it is the hallmark of a lazy journalist.
+Never plagiarize – it is the hallmark of a lazy writer.
 Always attribute material when using material from newspapers, Websites, TV, radio, books or other outlets.

 5. Spelling and Grammar